-Traditional Kyrgyz Dishes to Try
+Traditional Kyrgyzstan Dishes to Try

 Modern Kyrgyz cuisine has absorbed traditions from ancient nomads yet also evolved to embrace new ingredients as they became available in the land.
 Today Kyrgyz dishes are still abundant with meat, milk and dough products but also include vegetables, rice and sugary snacks.
-Rather than offering you a long list of foods, we present to you the 10 Kyrgyz dishes you have to try while in country:
+Rather than offering you a long list of foods, we present to you the 10 Kyrgyzstan dishes you have to try while in country:

 Ashlyam-fu